Two-Level Distributed Interference Management for Large-Scale HAPS-Empowered vHetNets: Introduction

 Although the two-block ADMM approach has been widely adopted in distributed algorithm design~\cite{BoydADMM}, its limitations hinder its applicability to general nonconvex problems.
 To address this, more sophisticated methods have been explored.
 In~\cite{FullDimension}, the authors formulated a joint user association and beamforming weight design problem aiming at maximizing the ergodic sum rate.
 Accordingly, the SINR term has been approximated with the average signal-to-leakage-and-noise ratio, and a three-step Gaussian belief propagation-based distributed solver is proposed to solve the problem.
 In~\cite{DistributedBFBP}, the authors formulated a sum rate maximization problem and introduced a belief propagation algorithm for cooperative MIMO systems that enables efficient downlink beamforming through decentralized message passing.
 In recent years, deep learning-based approaches have also gained traction.
-The authors in \cite{DRLCellFreeDist} employ deep reinforcement learning for distributed uplink beamforming in cell-free networks, considering a sum rate objective function.
+The authors in \cite{DRLCellFreeDist} employ DRL for distributed uplink beamforming in cell-free networks, considering a sum rate objective function.
 Similarly,~\cite{GraphUABF} uses distributed graph-based learning to jointly optimize user association and beamforming in multi-cell networks to maximize the sum rate.
 Collectively, these contributions underscore the growing emphasis on distributed beamforming frameworks for xG wireless networks.
+Existing distributed studies are primarily developed for terrestrial networks operating at relatively smaller scales compared to HAPS-empowered vHetNets.
+These works typically focus on sum rate maximization, which often prioritizes overall throughput at the expense of the minimum achievable SE.
+Moreover, to address the inherent nonconvexity of the formulated optimization problems, existing approaches rely on simplifying approximations or relaxations, which can limit the achievable performance.
+Consequently, distributed solutions that jointly address scalability, fairness guarantees, and harmonized-spectrum operation in cell-free HAPS-empowered vHetNets remain largely unexplored.